Summary: in this tutorial, you will learn how to use the Oracle DELETE

 Code language: SQL (Structured Query Language) (sql)

-The following example deletes all rows from the sales table:
+statement to delete all rows from the sales

 DELETE FROM sales;